 4. Avoid fasting or starving yourself.

 Don’t try to restrict your diet in preparation for the big holiday meal.
 “You won’t think clearly or make the best choices as a result,” Dr. Srivathsal said.

 Come prepared with snacks or munch on something healthy if the meal times vary from when you typically eat.
 Stay hydrated by drinking plenty of water and try to avoid overindulging in alcohol, which can lower your inhibitions and make you more prone to overeating.

 5. Practice self-compassion

 We are always our worst critics.
-Beating yourself up for eating too much or too little will only make you feel worse.
+Negative self-talk or beating yourself up for eating too much or too little will only make you feel worse.
 True strength is not denying yourself the joy of a good holiday meal, rather it’s challenging yourself to turn down that negative voice inside your head.

 Be gentle and kind to yourself.
 “When you’re sitting there beating yourself up, ask yourself how you’d respond to a friend or loved one who was hurting,” Dr. Srivathsal said.
 “Talk to yourself like you would to them—come from a place of love and compassion.
 Be encouraging.”